 An individual is allowed to make a one-time contribution to a HSA of an amount distributed from his or her IRA.
 The contribution must be made in a direct trustee-to-trustee transfer.
 Amounts distributed from the IRA are not includible in the individual's income to the extent that the distribution would otherwise be includible in income.
-Such distributions are not subject to the 10% (20% as of January 1, 2011) additional tax on early distributions.
+Such distributions are not subject to the 10% additional tax on early distributions.